 Question: I recently read the portion of the Gospel about what will happen at the end of time.
-It stated, “But of that day or hour, no one knows, neither the angels in heaven nor the Son, but only the Father” (Mk 13:32, also in Mt 24:36).
+It stated, “But of that day or hour, no one knows, neither the angels in heaven nor the Son, but only the Father” (Mk 13:32).
 Did Jesus not have unrestricted knowledge?

 Answer: The question of Jesus’ human knowledge has been discussed by theologians for millennia.
 There are two views that are inadequate.
 One is that Jesus knew absolutely everything and, since he was divine, had knowledge of all things in heaven and on earth.
 Thus even as an infant he would have complete and unlimited knowledge.

 At the other end of the spectrum is the modern view that Jesus knew nothing more than any other human being and had to figure everything out for himself.
 Even his relationship to the Father and his mission on earth would have been a quandary for him.
 Some would hold that Jesus lived his whole life in a state of confusion.